Pravin-Ade/DevOps-Zone/Git/git.md

-## What is HEAD in Git?

-Where am I right now in the repository?
-It is a pointer to the currently checked-out branch or commit.

-### Attached & detached state
-HEAD pointer can be in either of two states: attached or detached.

-The default state is **attached**, where any manipulation of the history is automatically recorded to the branch HEAD is currently referencing.

-In a **detached** state, experimental changes can be made without impacting any existing branch, as HEAD is referencing the underlying commit directly and is not "attached" to a particular branch.

 ## Git set upstream
 Git upstream is a link between the local repo and the remote one, and it enables you to synchronize the two repos.